albertcordina/Applicant-tracking-system/README.md

                  It generates the methods for setting the fields and a build() method to create an instance of the ChatMessage class.
                   Contains the parameters; 'type' of the enum data type of the MessageType class, 'message' and 'sender'.
                    All the pareamenters have the @Getter of Lombok.

+- MessageType

+                 Enum (short for enumeration) class, data type that enables for a variable to be a set of predefined constrants.
+                 It has the enum constants; CHAT, CONNECT, DISCONNECT.

 - SaveApplicant